Tyrese Gibson Net Worth

 Tyrese Gibson net worth: Tyrese Gibson is an American Grammy-nominated R&B singer-songwriter, rapper, actor, author, model, MTV VJ, and writer who has a net worth of $3 million.
 Tyrese Gibson earned his net worth through his career as an actor in films and television including the films Baby Boy, the Fast and the Furious series, and the Transformers franchise.

-Early Life: Gibson was born on December 30, 1978, in the Watts neighborhood of Los Angeles.
-His mother, Priscilla, raised him and his three older siblings as a single parent after his father, Tyrone Gibson, left.
+Early Life: Tyrese Darnell Gibson was born on December 30, 1978, in the Watts neighborhood of Los Angeles.
+His mother, Priscilla, raised him and his three older siblings as a single parent.
 At the urging of his high school music teacher, Gibson auditioned for a Coca-Cola commercial.
 He booked the job and the 1994 ad featured 16-year-old Gibson singing the phrase "Always Coca-Cola."
 This led to modeling jobs with Guess and Tommy Hilfiger.

-He is set to appear alongside Jared Leto in the Spider-Man spinoff Morbius.
+In 2019, Tyrese signed on appear alongside Jared Leto in the "Spider-Man" spinoff "Morbius."

 Personal Life: Gibson married Norma Mitchell in 2007.
 The couple had a daughter in 2007.
 They divorced in 2009.
 He married Samantha Lee on February 14, 2017.
 Their daughter was born on October 1, 2018.